Sirko's campaigns: Sirko's activity

-Ivan Sirko was lucky and came out victorious in numerous battles.
+Ivan Sirko came out victorious in numerous battles.
 Sirko waged a relentless war against Tatars and Turks, as their activity in Ukrainian lands remained largely unchecked during the period of Zaporozhian inactivity in northern Black Sea region.

 Sirko's raids and campaigns targeted all sorts of areas.
 From Crimean Perekop to Ottoman Ochakov and Tighina.
 In some cases, Sirko went on campaigns with very small forces.
 One such instance took place during his campaign on Perekop during December 1663, where his 180-strong unit defeated 1,000-strong Crimean Tatar army of Karach Bey.
 Karach Bey fell in this battle, so did his associates and nearly all Tatar troops.
 With such military skills, Sirko was respected by Cossacks and played an important role during their campaigns.
 Sich Cossacks elected Sirko as their Kosh Otaman 8 times throughout his career.
 Sirko was also the first Kosh Otaman to carry out joint campaigns Kalmyks, among whom Sirko also had a great respect.

-Sirko’s ottoman campaigns
+Sirko’s Ottoman campaigns

 Crimean blockade

 In 1655, Bohdan Khmelnytsky instructed Ivan Sirko to blockade Kerch Strait and Taman Peninsula, effectively blockading Crimea and limiting Tatar military movement.
 This was intended to halt a planned Crimean Tatar invasion of southern Ukrainian lands.
 It was also in the interest of Russian Tsardom to support Cossacks in their raiding activity, in order to counter Tatar raids while they had their main forces in the west during the war with Poland–Lithuania, with inability to mount a significant garrison force in the south.

 Cossacks used boats to reach Eastern Crimea.
 They encountered and fought Tatars, even elite Ottoman Sipahi cavalry.
 Overall, the campaign succeeded.
 During the campaign, Zaporozhian and Don Cossacks terrorized the whole of Crimea for two months after capturing Taman Peninsula.